rajkumar-rk-18/PCB_Router_AI/README.md

 1. Two sample PCB files are included:
    - `Simple_Demo.kicad_pcb`: Single-layer design (works perfectly).
    - `Simple_Via.kicad_pcb`: Modified design with a component on the back layer for via testing.
+   - `via2.kicad_pcb`: It has a THT component to be work on.
-2. Vias are created successfully, but **via-to-pad clearance DRC errors** still exist (needs fixing).
+2. Vias are created successfully.
+3. Currently working on handling Through Hole Components.
 3. Next step: extend support for **4-layer PCBs**.

 ## Usage